 Walmart Financial Analysis

-In the argument of Jeston and Nelis (2014), business drivers refer to the conditions, process, and resources that are important for the company growth as well as its continued success.
+In the argument of Jeston and Nelis (2014), business drivers refer to the conditions, processes, and resources that are important for the company’s growth as well as its continued success.
 Business drivers can be classified as either internal or external.
-The company ability to identify and monitor its key drivers is critical to boosting to boosting its profitability and enhancing its competitive advantage.
+The company’s ability to identify and monitor its key drivers is critical to boosting its profitability and enhancing its competitive advantage.
 As such, it is critical for companies to identify their drivers and attempt to control those under their control.

 Walmart key drivers that have significantly impacted on its performance include the following;

 In the argument of Aswathappa (2010), the product cycle theory explains that explains every product is likely to lose its market share to the competitors unless appropriate strategies that will guarantee its competitiveness in the market are put in place.
 Therefore, one of the strategies a company can put in place is to create an effective supply chain.
-As such, supply chain drivers play a critical role in determining the efficiency and responsiveness of the company entire supply chain.
-Walmart creation and maintenance of an effective supply chain has various benefits such as an increase in revenues and the decline in the cost of sales.
-For example, Walmart total revenue in 2012 was US$ 446.509 million and US$ 482.13 million in 2016 (Walmart 2016).
-A further analysis of the financial statement shows revenue increase is between 5.0% and 0.7% from 2012 to 2016 that can be associated with efficient supply chain management (Walmart 2016).
+As such, supply chain drivers play a critical role in determining the efficiency and responsiveness of the company’s entire supply chain.
+Walmart’s creation and maintenance of an effective supply chain have various benefits such as an increase in revenues and a decline in the cost of sales.
+For example, Walmart’s total revenue in 2012 was US$ 446.509 million and US$ 482.13 million in 2016 (Walmart 2016).
+Further analysis of the financial statement shows revenue increase is between 5.0% and 0.7% from 2012 to 2016 that can be associated with efficient supply chain management (Walmart 2016).
 As such, the supply chain is a key driver for the success and long-term growth of the company.

 Analysis of the Walmart annual report indicates that the company operates more than 11,500 retail locations in different countries (Walmart 2016).
-Walmart operations in different countries expose it to increased political risks as different countries have a different political climate.
-Walmart operations are influenced by different political factors that include taxation laws and policies, labor laws, minimum wage requirements and health regulations.
+Walmart’s operations in different countries expose it to increased political risks as different countries have different political climates.
+Walmart operations are influenced by different political factors that include taxation laws and policies, labor laws, minimum wage requirements, and health regulations.

 Additionally, Walmart operations and investment in countries other than the United States exposes the company to foreign currency exchange fluctuations and thus, exposing it to increased foreign exchange risk.
 Analysis of the Walmart financial statement indicates that the foreign exchange fluctuations in the year 2016 in countries like Chile, Japan, Canada, UK, and Mexico were the primary cause of the company net loss of US$4.7 billion (Walmart 2016).
 As such, the political factors have a significant impact on the company operations and profitability.